Combining AI and AM - Improving Approximate Matching through Transformer Networks: Background and Related Work

-To deal with these issues, approximate matching research has come up with two approaches: The first approach is to create new algorithms that are more resilient and attest the similarity on a more granular level~\cite{azarafrooz_2018}.
-The other approach is to pre-process the artifacts before hashing them and focusing on selected parts that hold vital information~\cite{shiel_2019}.
-With our work, we propose a third option and detect shared commonality in fuzzy hashes using machine learning approaches.
-We note that Microsoft~\cite{lazo_combing_2021} pursues a similar direction, however, this direction has so far only barely been formalized in academic research. \cref{fig:DLAM} illustrates how conventional approximate matching and this new combination of fuzzy hashes and machine learning tackle the challenge of anomaly detection.
+To deal with these issues, approximate matching research has come up with two approaches: The first approach is to create new algorithms that are more resilient and attest the similarity on a more granular level~\citep{azarafrooz_2018}.
+The other approach is to pre-process the artifacts before hashing them and focusing on selected parts that hold vital information~\citep{shiel_2019}.
+With our work, we propose a third option and detect shared commonalities in fuzzy hashes using machine learning approaches.
+We note that Microsoft pursues a similar direction~\citep{lazo_combing_2021}.
+However, this direction has so far only barely been formalized in academic research. \cref{fig:DLAM} illustrates the differences in the approaches of fragment detection of conventional approximate matching in \cref{fig:anomaly_detection_conventional} and our proposed DLAM in \cref{fig:anomaly_detection_dlam}.

-Overall, the combination of fuzzy hashes and machine learning is still in its early stages. \citet{reff2018} first proposed to train neural networks for malware detection from raw byte sequences.
-However, training networks with sufficient capacity on entire files is time- and resource-consuming. \citet{peiser2020} used simple feed-forward neural networks to detect malware in JavaScript files through static analysis based on features computed by fuzzy hashing algorithms and compared their results with conventional JavaScript malware classifiers, none of which rely on fuzzy hashes.
-The authors showed that simple models, trained on a small dataset with only 5,000 samples, already achieved a high detection accuracy.
-However, \citet{peiser2020} limited their investigation to JavaScript malware detection and only trained their models on JavaScript files that either contained malware or not.
+Overall, the combination of fuzzy hashes and machine learning is still in its early stages. \cite{reff2018} first proposed to train neural networks for malware detection from raw byte sequences.
+However, training networks with sufficient capacity on entire files is time- and resource-consuming. \cite{peiser2020} used simple feed-forward neural networks to detect malware in JavaScript files through static analysis based on features computed by fuzzy hashing algorithms and compared their results with conventional JavaScript malware classifiers, none of which rely on fuzzy hashes.
+They showed that simple models, trained on a small dataset with only 5,000 samples, already achieved a high detection accuracy.
+However, \citet{peiser2020} limited their investigation to JavaScript malware detection and only trained their models on JavaScript files that either contained malware or did not.

 In our work, we take a more holistic view and contextualize the fusion of deep learning and digital forensics based on fuzzy hashing.
-We further evaluate our approach on a set of different file types by injecting synthetic anomalies into real-world files.
-DLAM relies on the fuzzy hashes of TLSH and ssdeep, both of which we introduce next in more detail.
+We further evaluate our approach on a set of different file types by injecting synthetic fragments into real-world files.
+We use real-world files and synthetic fragments because they allow us to study the influence that the total fragment content in a file has on the classification accuracy.
+Malware samples rarely come with the information how much malware is contained in a sample.